 Jira and Confluence are the backbone of project management and documentation at thousands of companies.
 The problem is obvious: AI agents can’t see your sprint board, can’t search your knowledge base, and can’t create tickets from conversation context without some kind of bridge.

 Atlassian launched their official Rovo MCP Server in May 2025, hosted at mcp.atlassian.com.
-It gives AI agents structured access to Jira, Confluence, and Compass through OAuth 2.1.
+It reached general availability on February 4, 2026, and gives AI agents structured access to Jira, Confluence, Compass, and now Jira Service Management through OAuth 2.1.
 But here’s the twist — a community server with 10x the GitHub stars may actually be the better choice for many teams.

 The Official Server